 - What is Design Thinking?

-- What is the value of Design Thinking?
+- What is the process of Design Thinking?

 - What is the relationship between Design Thinking and UX Design?